cfeliz3030/Springboard/README.md

 # Note to Recruiters, Companies or Hiring Managers

 The relevant end to end Data Science projects to check out would the Capstone Project folders.
-I would recommend checking out my MLB player salary prediction project (Capstone Project 1).
+I would recommend checking out my Twitter Sentiment Analysis project (Capstone Project 2).